CodeReviewDAO/dxd_codereview/Reviews/308 - CasperHolders | Mobile Apps  PWA  High security accounts/2 - Android & iOs Application/README.md

 The reviewer was able to build and run the unit tests.
 The reviewer was also able to test the app with a Ledger Nano X directly from the app available on the AppStore.

-The documentation could be improved for a better user experience.
+The documentation could be improved.
+The reviewer recommands to the OP to structure his documentation and add additionnal videos for the users.

 Thus, in the reviewer's opinion, this submission should PASS with notes.